Assess Social Emotional Learning

-And strong relationships, along with equity, open the door for other important social emotional learning (as defined by CASEL*), such social awareness, self-awareness and self-management.
+And strong relationships, along with equity, open the door for other important social emotional learning (SEL) (as defined by CASEL*), such social awareness, self-awareness and self-management.
 SEL is also measured in the survey.

 More than Relationships: The Core Modules

 Young people’s experience of the components of the Developmental Relationships Framework: expressing care, providing support, challenge growth, sharing power, and expanding possibilities in their day-to-day interactions with staff or teachers.
 A staff counterpart survey is also available, free of charge, with the core module.

 These measure how well young people are prepared to engage in relationships, and measures the development of their skills that are enhanced through relationships, such as managing emotions, goal setting, empathy for others, and responsible decision making.
 These measures are aligned with CASEL’s five Social and Emotional Competencies*.

 Providing young people an environment that is equitable is important for relationships to thrive.
 The survey measures instances of bias and discrimination, young people’s perception of safety and justice, and the building of diversity, equity and inclusion (DEI).
 (Staff counterpart survey coming soon.)
 Note: some measures recommended for high school only.

 Who is the survey for?